The university application process is a major milestone for high school students.

 There’s no need to stress about choosing one area of study.
 It’s possible to personalise courses at Murdoch to enhance both your child’s learning experience and their future employment options.
 There are two ways to do this.

 - A double major allows your teen to complete two majors under one degree, usually in the same time frame as if they were taking a single degree.
 At graduation, they’ll receive one bachelor’s degree with recognition of both majors.
 To apply for a double major, your teen has to be offered a place at Murdoch for a single major.
 Once they’ve accepted their offer, they can apply to add a second major, co-major or minors to their course.
 There are some restricted majors due to class quotas so if your teen is interested in one of these courses, make sure it’s put down as the first or only preference in the uni admission process.

 - Combined degrees provide the ability to study and complete the requirements for two different degrees at the same time.
 This usually takes a year or two longer than a single degree or double major but it’s faster than undertaking two degrees, one after the other.

 What if my child does not meet university entry requirements?

-Don’t worry if your child hasn’t done well on their ATAR.
+Don’t worry if your teen hasn’t done well on their ATAR.
 Murdoch offers a variety of ways for them to boost their academic skills and transition to uni.
 There are also plenty of flexible study arrangements for people who want or need to study online or attend university on a part-time basis.
 These enabling pathways to university study recognise the diversity of our students and provide them with the support needed for a successful university experience.